xiaolaba/HC08_LCD_HD44780_AN2940_SDCC/README.md

 #endif
 ```

+3) uses own build.bat as scrpting tool to build firmware image as lcd_test.s19

 The original source code and application note. it has been designed for propritary software CodeWarrior® for Microcontrollers (Classic IDE) - RS08/HC(S)08, ColdFire V1 v6.3